clivewalkden/iwd_all/README.md

 ```

 ## Notes
-IWD, changed the versioning of the plugin from 2.1 back down to 1.2 (possibly for a future Magento 2 version?)
+IWD, changed the versioning of the plugin from 2.1 back down to 1.2 (possibly for a future Magento 2 version and only in the package.xml, module config.xml lists 2.x?)